Govrn-HQ/Movement-Model/README.md

 ## How to setup your own Movement Model?

-Setting up your own Movement Model is simple and easy.
+Setting up your own Movement Model is simple and easy!

 1. Navigate to the Communities folder
 2. Fork the Repo